-Current use: This is a park site with RV, camping, boat launches and related facilities.
+Current use: This is a park site with RV and tent camping.
+We recently updated marina with 22 boat launches and play ground equipment.
+The Port celebrated 10 years of leasing the park.

-Future plans: The Port will continue routine maintenance and minor upgrades are planned.
+Future plans: The Port will continue routine maintenance and on going upgrades are planned.
 The Port of Benton will continue to implement elements within the Master Plan and seek grant opportunities for further development.
+The Port has applied for and is anticipating award of a planning grant for the expansion of the campground which will be above the marina.